projectchrono/chrono-website/about/index.md

 [Prof. Dan Negrut](https://sbel.wisc.edu/staff/negrut-dan/) joined the Project Chrono effort in 2007.
 The members of Simulation-Based Engineering Lab [\(SBEL\)](http://sbel.wisc.edu) at the University of Wisconsin-Madison have been active in its development ever since.

-[Dr. Radu Serban](https://sbel.wisc.edu/staff/serban-radu/) starting working on the Project Chrono effort in 2013, at the time he joined the Simulation-Based Engineering Lab.
+[Dr. Radu Serban](https://sbel.wisc.edu/staff/serban-radu/) started working on the Project Chrono effort in 2013, at the time he joined UW-Madison and the Simulation-Based Engineering Lab.

 We took the decision to release Chrono as open source in 2013, when we started to use the name {% include module.html first="PROJECT" second="CHRONO" %} to recognize the fact that this software infrastructure had become a multi-physics simulation engine.
 In 2014, the US Army decided to invest US $1.8 million over a two year period to further develop Chrono as an open source platform for physics-based modelling and simulation.
 Recent investments that will augment Chrono include US $1.0 million from National Science Foundation (2019-2023), US $0.4 million from US Army Research Office (2019-2023), US $1.5 million from U.S Army GVSC and ERDC (2019-2022).
 The current version of Chrono is 7.0.1 and it was released in November of 2021.